Causal Discovery Should Embrace the Wisdom of the Crowd: Details of the Real-World Case Study

 In \textbf{edge-based elicitation}, participants were presented with the variable pair $(A,B)$ and asked to indicate whether there is a \emph{direct} influence between them.
 Responses were recorded as a ternary integer score $r_{AB} \in \{-1,0,1\}$, where $1$ denotes $A \rightarrow B$, $-1$ denotes $A \leftarrow B$, and $0$ indicates no perceived direct causal influence.

-In contrast, the \textbf{ordering-based elicitation} asks participants to assess the \emph{total causal influence} of $A$ on $B$, including both direct and indirect effects.
+In contrast, the \textbf{Ordering-based elicitation} asks participants to assess the \emph{total causal influence} of $A$ on $B$, including both direct and indirect effects.
 Participants rated their belief on an integer scale from $[-10,10]$, where positive ratings indicate participants' belief in $A \rightarrow B$, negative indicate the opposite situation, and zero indicates no perceived causal relationship.

+To make the distinction concrete, consider the \textit{Asia} network as an example.
+In this network, \textbf{Smoking} has a direct causal effect on \textbf{Lung Cancer}, so an edge-based question for the pair $(\textbf{Smoking}, \textbf{Lung Cancer})$ asks whether participants believe there is a direct edge between the two variables.
+A response of $1$ indicates the perceived direct relation $\text{Smoking} \rightarrow \text{Lung Cancer}$, while a response of $0$ indicates that no direct causal influence is perceived.

+By contrast, ordering-based elicitation asks whether one variable is causally upstream of another, regardless of whether the effect is direct or mediated by intermediate variables.
+For example, \textbf{Smoking} may be viewed as upstream of \textbf{Dyspnea} through causal paths involving lung disease variables.
+For the pair $(\text{Smoking}, \text{Dyspnea})$, a participant may assign a positive score even if they do not believe there is a direct edge from \textbf{Smoking} to \textbf{Dyspnea}.
+The magnitude of the score reflects the strength of this perceived upstream causal influence.

-To support consistent interpretation, the survey included several samples showing how participants could simulate hypothetical data to transfer causal beliefs into numerical ratings.
-For example, one question asked: \begin{quote} \emph{How strongly do you believe that \textbf{Smoking} is an upstream causal variable of \textbf{Lung Cancer}?} \end{quote} Each participant provided a single integer value response.
+The survey included examples showing how causal beliefs should be mapped to signed numerical ratings.
+For instance, one ordering-based question asked: \begin{quote} \emph{How strongly do you believe that \textbf{Smoking} is an upstream causal variable of \textbf{Lung Cancer}?} \end{quote} Each participant provided a single integer-valued response.
 Across the population, the collected responses form a set of signed scores $\{ r^{(m)}_{\text{Smoking},\text{Cancer}} \}_{m=1}^M$.
-A summary of comparison between the two elicitation protocols is summarized in Table~\ref{tab:survey_comparison}.
+A comparison between the two elicitation protocols is summarized in Table~\ref{tab:survey_comparison}.